GUT CHECK TRIATHLON / DUATHLON

 The awards ceremony is tentatively scheduled for 11am.
 For the triathlon, medals are presented to the top competitors in each age group (both male and female) as well as top overall winner and top relay team.
 Top overall duathletes will be honored as well as age group winners.

-The fastest male and female triathletes to make it from the finish of the swim to the top of the cliff will receive a special “Billy Goat” award: one swim changing robe each from our comfort sponsor: dryrobe.
-These robes are perfect for after any training you do: providing a cover to allow you to easily change out of your swimsuit or persperation-soaked apparel warmly and discretely.
-Plus, they’re just plain comfortable before and after any training or racing event.
+The fastest male and female triathletes to make it from the finish of the swim to the top of the cliff will receive a special “Billy Goat” award: a package of great Isagenix nutrition products.

 And while few of us are fast enough to win those prestigious first-place prizes, that doesn’t necessarily mean you’ll go home empty-handed.
 Stick around after the race for a drawing for great prizes: open to all competitors.